leofig-rj/HAP_WiLight/README.md

   #HAB1#, #HAB2# and #HAB3# by true or false depending on whether the lamps 1, 2 and 3 are enabled.
   #DIM1#, #DIM1#, and #DIM1# by true or false according to DIMMER selection for lamps 1, 2, and 3.

+- Before testing the accessories it is necessary to enable the open protocol in your WiLight, see WiLight documentation.
+It is important to note that the open protocol should only be enabled for use within your LAN if it has security enabled.